pan1fan2/self_improvement/README.md

-# self_improvement
+# Teach myself on deep learning

 The repo contains codes for self imporvement.
-Most of the contents are related to object detection using deep learning.
+Most of the contents are related to image classification and object detection using deep learning.